 Green UX – Responsible design enhances sales

-The energy consumption of the internet is growing at an astonishing rate – simultaneously, the responsibility of digital services is becoming an increasingly significant competitive factor.
-Green UX, or environmentally-friendly user experience, combines sustainability with business efficiency.
+The energy consumption of the internet is increasing at a tremendous pace – simultaneously, the sustainability of digital services is becoming an ever more significant competitive factor.
+Green UX, or environmentally friendly user experience, combines sustainable development with business efficiency.

 What is Green UX?

-Green UX refers to the design of services in such a way that they consume as little energy and data as possible – without compromising usability.
-It is part of a broader principle of responsible design, which takes into account environmental impacts, accessibility, and technical performance.
+Green UX means designing services so that they consume as little energy and data as possible – without compromising usability.
+It is part of a broader principle of responsible design, taking into account environmental impact, accessibility, and technical performance.

-However, Green UX is not just about environmental ecology; the lightness and speed of a site have a direct impact on business.
+However, Green UX is not just about environmental ecology; the lightness and speed of a website have a direct impact on business.
 A fast site means:

 • shorter loading times